light-of-inspiration/light-of-inspiration.github.io/_pages/about.md

 - 2022.07~08., AI Intern, in the E-commerce and Business Bigdata Technology Engineering Laboratory of Zhejiang Gongshang University, Hangzhou.
 - 2021.08., Data Compliance Intern, the Capital Equity Legal Group (京衡律师事务所), Hangzhou.

+# 🎶 Hobbies
+I enjoy myself learning languages, calligraphy and musical instruments.
+I can play piano, ukelele, guzheng(古筝), guqin(古琴), and konghou(箜篌),
+and have won 2 first prizes in school's calligraphy contests, with slender-gold style(瘦金体).
+Those hobbies are relaxing, and those linguistic or musical notes may provide some inspirations for NLP study.

 <!--